-Emilie believes these tips help end the cycle of bad or irregular sleep patterns that often have parents feeling at the end of their tether come nightfall.
-Her sleep packages and sleep training advice comes highly recommended too.
-For more information see below.
+Certified Sleep Consultant Emilie Caro offers sleep packages and sleep training advice and comes very highly recommended too (although, we can’t reveal who!).
 With her extensive knowledge and gentle approach Emilie tells us her best-of-the best sleep tips to get you started:

 ‘5 Golden Rules’ for a successful children’s bedtime routine: